vishalshar/Latex-Presentation/README.md

 # Latex-Presentation
-Presentation in Latex using Beamer
+Presentation in Latex using Beamer for IEEE/ACM ASONAM 2018